lexibank/tlopo/out/vol3/chapter6.md

 A tree of the understorey, 5-12 m tall, _Dolichandrone spathacea_ grows behind mangroves and around the swampy mouths of streams from India to New Caledonia.
 Its fruit are up to 45cm long, flattened and curved like a bean pod with dark grey squarish seeds with thick corky wings.
 The large white flowers open after sunset and fall in the morning.

 It is used in New Ireland to make propeller-like shark fishing floats ([Peekel 1984](../sources/Peekel1984): 508).
 In Marovo the wood is used for various canoe parts and sometimes for carving ([Hviding 2005](../sources/Hviding2005): 148) and in parts of Melanesia is used for hourglass drums ([Record 1945](../sources/Record1945)).
-The Nakanai rub the bark on dermatitis and grille (Tinea imbricata, a disfiguring fungal skin infection) ([Floyd 1954](../sources/Floyd1954)).
+The Nakanai rub the bark on dermatitis and grille (_Tinea imbricata_, a disfiguring fungal skin infection) ([Floyd 1954](../sources/Floyd1954)).

 <a id="p-180"></a>